AdamskiFTW/snappy/README.md

 ## Usage ##

 Install [Middleman](http://middlemanapp.com/)

 `gem install middleman`

 Clone into your Middleman templates folder.
-You can then create a new template based on Snappy with the `--template` flag with `middleman init`
+You can then create a new template based on Snappy with the `--template` flag.

 `git clone https://github.com/AdamskiFTW/snappy.git ~/.middleman/snappy`

 ## Create your project ##